veroxzik/sdvx-repo/README.md

 # sdvx-repo

- Plans and part files for DIY and replica Sound Voltex controllers.
+This repo contains my plans and part files for primiarly for DIY controllers, but some arcade owners may find the contents useful as well.

+## Current Content

+Just knobs.
+One replicating the AC knob, and one replicating the knob featured on a stock Virgoo Turbocharger.